 EarthLink vs Spectrum: Extra Fees and Contracts

+EarthLink’s installation setup is dependent on the type of Internet plan.
+Installation fees vary from $19.95-69.95.
 Installation charges for EarthLink’s Hyperlink plans—a combined fiber/DSL connection—include a $69.95 fee for professional installation.
 DSL-only customers typically pay $19.95 for a self-installation kit and modem shipping.
-All EarthLink installation packages include Wi-Fi service.
+All EarthLink installation packages include WiFi service.

-Professional installation is a one-time fee of $49.99 with most of its internet-only packages.
+Spectrum customers are offered a free modem with both self-installation and professional installation options.
+Professional installation is a one-time fee of $49.99 with most of its Internet-only packages.
 The installation fee may be reduced or waived with select bundles and packages.
-To avoid the installation fee, customers may opt for the self-installation option for a one-time Wi-Fi activation charge of $9.99.
-Households can also rent a Wi-Fi router for a $5 monthly fee from Spectrum.
+To avoid the installation fee, customers may opt for the self-installation option for a one-time WiFi activation charge of $9.99.
+Households can also rent a WiFi router for a $5 monthly fee from Spectrum.

 Contracts, Equipment Fees & Fine Print

+Currently, all EarthLink Internet plans require a 12-month contract.
 Customers who cancel their service before their contract ends face early termination fees of up to $200.
-As with all internet providers, local taxes and fees may also apply.
+As with all Internet providers, local taxes and fees may also apply.
 EarthLink contracts require that customers use the company-provided modem for a rental fee of $6.95/month.
 All EarthLink equipment must be returned upon cancellation or the customer will be charged additional fees.

+As a contract-free provider, Spectrum subscribers pay for their service from month to month and are not required to sign a contract of any duration.
 Thus, accounts may be cancelled at any time without penalty.
 Customers should also expect to pay a one-time $9.99 activation fee.
 Locally assessed taxes and fees may also apply.
 Spectrum often offers new customers lower promotional rates for the first 12 months followed by a rate increase of as much as $20 per month when the promotional term ends.

-All EarthLink internet plans allow customers to enjoy unlimited downloading, uploading, and streaming.
+All EarthLink Internet plans allow customers to enjoy unlimited downloading, uploading, and streaming.
 No data caps are placed on user data.
-This makes EarthLink a suitable choice for households with multiple power-internet users that may stream a lot of games, movies, or television.
+This makes EarthLink a suitable choice for households with multiple power-Internet users that may stream a lot of games, movies, or television.

 Like EarthLink, Spectrum does not limit the amount of data its customers can upload or download.
-In fact, Spectrum is prohibited from adding data caps to its internet plans by an agreement with the FCC in the wake of a recent merger.
+In fact, Spectrum is prohibited from adding data caps to its Internet plans by an agreement with the FCC in the wake of a recent merger.